 Our annual deliveries average 3100, with about 600 deliveries on the residents' service.
 Ob/Gyn residents manage their own OB residents' service and assist in the Labor & Delivery management of attending OB patients with consulting readily available from the perinatologist.
 A dedicated laborist faculty team is in place to aid resident teaching and learning.

 WellSpan York Hospital has a Level IIIB NICU, caring for the most complex neonatal problems including extreme prematurity.

-A Strong Academic Foundation Enhances the Resident Clinical Experience.
+A Strong Academic Foundation Enhances the Resident Clinical Experience

+Academic teaching is provided through weekly grand rounds and protected didactic time.
 A Journal Club and Department Case Conference/QA Conference are held monthly.
 Guest lecturers of national and international reputation are regularly invited.

-A Supportive Environment.
+A Supportive Environment

 Despite its large size, WellSpan York Hospital provides a friendly backdrop for your residency.
 Here, a feeling of community exists.
 Ancillary assistance abounds, which for the resident translates into no bloods to draw, IVs to start, EKGs to run or patients to transport.
 Laboratory results are promptly available through electronic records.